cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 ### Remove

-To remove a DB from a cluster, first ensure that the DB itself is uninstalled or the VM/container it is on has been deleted.
+To remove a DB from a cluster, first ensure that the DB itself is uninstalled or the VM/ container it is on was deleted.
-If you are in any doubt about the state of the old DB node, it is recommended to ensure that its VM/container has been deleted.
+If you are in any doubt about the state of the old DB node, it is recommended to ensure that its VM/ container was deleted.

 Next, the DB must be removed from the DB cluster using the following command on any current DB node:
 ```bash